 - Type of exercise

 Understanding the mechanisms and causes of DOMS can help individuals tailor their training and recovery strategies to minimize the impact of DOMS and improve overall fitness.

 Does foam rolling help DOM’s

 Foam rolling has gained popularity as a self-massage technique that can help alleviate muscle soreness and stiffness, in muscles groups such as arms, legs, and back.
 Foam rolling involves using a cylindrical foam roller to apply pressure to specific muscles or muscle groups.
+Checkout the best foam rollers Amazon.
 The pressure applied by the foam roller is thought to break up adhesions, increase blood flow, and stimulate the release of endorphins, which are natural painkillers.

 While foam rolling has been widely used as a recovery tool to help with doms, the scientific evidence supporting its efficacy in alleviating DOMS is limited.
 Some studies suggest that foam rolling may be effective in reducing muscle soreness and improving range of motion, while others have found no significant benefit.

 A systematic review and meta-analysis of 21 studies published in the Journal of Athletic Training found that foam rolling was effective in reducing DOMS and improving range of motion.
 However, the authors noted that the quality of evidence was low, and more research is nessecary to confirm the findings.

 Another study published in the Journal of Strength and Conditioning Research found that foam rolling after a workout did not significantly reduce muscle soreness or improve performance compared to a control group.